SillyTavern/SillyTavern-Docs/Usage/faq.md

 ### Get access to OpenAI

-1. Sign up to OpenAI
+1. Sign up to OpenAI.
 1. Go to <https://platform.openai.com>
-1. Click your account icon in the top right, then View API Keys
+1. Click your account icon in the top right, then View API Keys.
 1. Click "Create new secret key".
 Copy it somewhere immediately. **DO NOT SHARE THIS KEY.
 WHOEVER HAS IT CAN USE YOUR ACCOUNT TO USE GPT AT YOUR EXPENSE.**

 ### Configure SillyTavern to use your API

-1. In SillyTavern's top bar, click API Connections
+1. In SillyTavern's top bar, click API Connections.
-1. Under API, select Chat Completion (OpenAI)
+1. Under API, select Chat Completion (OpenAI).
-1. Under Chat Completion Source, select OpenAI
+1. Under Chat Completion Source, select OpenAI.
-1. Paste the API key you saved in the previous step
+1. Paste the API key you saved in the previous step.
 1. Click the Connect button.
 Confirm it says Valid.
 1. By default, SillyTavern will use GPT-4 Turbo.
 You can choose a different model, but educate yourself on the pricing.

 ### Test your setup

-1. In SillyTavern's top bar, click Character Management at the far right
+1. In SillyTavern's top bar, click Character Management at the far right.
-1. Select an existing character such as Seraphina
+1. Select an existing character such as Seraphina.
-1. In the text box at the bottom, write something to Seraphina, then press Enter or click the Send button
+1. In the text box at the bottom, write something to Seraphina, then press Enter or click the Send button.

 If you did everything right, after a few seconds, Seraphina should respond.